name191/DBCNet/README.md

 # DBCNet
 # a dual-branch crack segmentation net
-论文发表后将开源代码。
-The source code will be opened after the paper is published.
+If the above manuscript is accepted, the code and data to the manuscript will be publicly available for free.